-The applicant must identify the basic registration that will be corrected or amplified by the supplementary registration. .
+The applicant must identify the basic registration that will be corrected or amplified by the supplementary registration.
+17 U.S.C. § 408(d).
 Specifically, the applicant must provide the following information on the Original Registration screen:

-Registration number for the basic registration.
+- Registration number for the basic registration.
 This number appears on the certificate for the basic registration, and it typically begins with two or three letters, such as "VA" or "VAu."
-The applicant should provide this number in the field marked "Registration Number of Basic Registration (e.g. TXu003234533)."

-• Year of registration for the basic registration.
-This information appears on the certificate for the basic registration under the heading marked.
+The applicant should provide this number in the field marked "Registration Number of Basic Registration (e.g. TXu003234533)." - Year of registration for the basic registration.
+This information appears on the certificate for the basic registration under the heading marked effective date of registration.
 The applicant should provide this information in the field marked "Year of Basic Registration (YYYY)."